DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## Application timeline

-* The application deadline for courses starting in autumn 2022 is 21 September 2022 – but it's best to apply as early as possible
+* 21 September 2022: deadline to apply for courses starting this year (autumn 2022) – it's best to apply as soon as you can
-* Applications for courses starting in autumn 2023 open on 12 October 2022
+* 12 October 2022: date applications open for courses starting next year (autumn 2023)
-* You'll train for 1 academic year full-time, or longer part-time
+* Training lasts one 1 academic year full-time, or longer part-time
-* You can apply for paid teaching jobs as soon as you successfully complete your training in summer 2023
+* You can apply for paid teaching jobs as soon as you successfully complete your training (in summer 2023 for courses starting this year)

 ## Apply for teacher training, step by step

-Teacher training in England is practical, hands-on and supportive.
-As an international applicant, you’ll have the opportunity to train at a world class institution where creativity and innovation is valued, gaining lots of classroom experience along the way.
 We can help you make a successful application.
+For support on your journey, sign up to Get an adviser, or use the online chat service on this page.

+<a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get an adviser</a>

 ## 1. Check your qualifications

 To teach children aged 11 to 18 in secondary school, you’ll need:

 * a bachelor’s degree (this can be from a university outside the UK)
-* a standard in English and maths equivalent to a grade 4 GCSE
+* to meet a standard in English and maths equivalent to a grade 4 GCSE

-To teach children aged 3 to 11 in primary school, you will also need a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.
+To teach children aged 3 to 11 in primary school, you will also need to meet a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.

 A GCSE is an academic qualification awarded for exams in England, usually taken at age 16.
-[We can help you prove your English, maths and science qualifications are equivalent to a grade 4 GCSE.](#get-help-and-advice).
+We can help you prove your English, maths and science qualifications are the same standard as a grade 4 GCSE.

+If you do not have qualifications that are equivalent to GCSEs, you may be able to sit a test set by training providers to show your knowledge of English, maths and science.
+[You can contact us for advice about this](#get-support-and-advice).

 ### If you do not have a university degree

-If you do not have a degree, you can [apply to study a 3 to 4 year undergraduate course in England](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes) which combines a teaching degree with [qualified teacher status](/what-is-qts) (QTS).
+If you do not have a degree, you can [apply to study a 3 to 4 year undergraduate course in England](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes) which combines a teaching degree with [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS).
 When you complete your studies, you’ll be able to apply for jobs as a teacher in England.

 Visit the [UK Council for International Student Affairs](https://www.ukcisa.org.uk/) for lots of helpful information about studying at an English university.

 ## 2. Get support and advice

-### We can help with international qualifications
+### Get help with international qualifications

 If your qualifications come from a non-UK institution, your teacher training provider may want to see a [‘statement of comparability’](https://enic.org.uk/Qualifications/SOC/Default.aspx).
-A statement of comparability proves that your school and university qualifications are equivalent to UK GCSEs and a UK undergraduate degree.
+A statement of comparability proves that your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.

 Call Get into Teaching on 0800 389 2500 for:

 * guidance on the UK equivalents of your qualifications
 * a free statement of comparability detailing overseas degree equivalency from UK ENIC once you’ve submitted your application, if your provider asks for this
+* advice about what to do if you do not have English, maths and science qualifications of grade 4 GCSE standard

-### Get an adviser
+### Get personalised advice from a teacher training adviser

-You can also register with our Get an adviser service for personalised advice about your teacher training application.
+Register with our Get an adviser service for personalised advice about your teacher training application.
 Advisers are available by email and phone –  or you can use the online chat service on this page.

 <a href="/tta-service" class="button">Get an adviser</a>

-## 3. Find out about fees
+## 3. Find out about fees and financial support

 You can expect to pay between about £11,000 and £16,000, plus living costs, to train; fees vary between training providers.